-- (b) In respect of the aforesaid investments and loans, the terms and conditions under which such investments were made or loans were granted are not prejudicial to the Company's interest. - (c) In respect of the aforesaid loans, the schedule of repayment of principal has been stipulated, and the parties are repaying the principal amounts, as stipulated.
-These loans are interest free hence the question of commenting on payment of interest does not arise. - (d) In respect of the aforesaid loans, there is no amount which is overdue for more than ninety days. - (e) There were no loans which were granted to same parties and which fell due during the year and were renewed/extended.
+- were made or loans were granted are not prejudicial to the Company's interest. - commenting on payment of interest does not arise. - (d) In respect of the aforesaid loans, there is no amount which is overdue for more than ninety days. - renewed/extended.
 Further, no fresh loans were granted to any party to settle the overdue loans. - (f) There were no loans which were granted during the year to promoters/related parties. - iv.
-In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of Section 186 of the Act, in respect of the investments made by it.
-The Company has not granted any loans or provided any guarantees or security to the parties covered under Section 185 of the Act.
-Therefore, the reporting under clause 3(iv) of the Order are not applicable to the Company to that extent.
+In our opinion, and according to the information and explanations given to us, the Company has complied with the reporting under clause 3(iv) of the Order are not applicable to the Company to that extent.